danielneil/Shark/README.PLUGINS.md

 # Plugins Documentation

-This is the plugins documentation,
+This is the plugins documentation.
-The plugins enable the platform to monitor and alert on just about anything of interest.
+The plugins are mostly python scripts that enable the platform to monitor and alert on just about anything of interest.

 # Contents
 * [check_rsi](#check_rsi)